 - i.
-Rent expense from the lease contract with TLI (see Note 28). - ii.
-Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal.

-- iii.
-Building rental, leased lines, internet connections and ATM connections with ICI. - iv.
-Purchases of Blackberry software and billings for cellphone charges and WiFi connections with GTI. - e.
+Rental expense from the lease contract with TLI. - ii.
+Consultations on legal matters and assistance on regulatory and legal requirements from AG Legal. - Building rental, leased lines, internet connections and ATM connections with ICI. - iv.
+Billings for cellphone charges and WiFi connections with GTI. - e.
 Revenue and expenses eliminated at the Group level follow: